National Order of Quebec: Structure and appointment

 Nominations to the National Order of Quebec are sought in Quebec's daily and weekly media publications and are directed to the Council of the National Order of Quebec, elected by and amongst the members of the order for a period of three years and headed by a president elected by the council for two years.
-(Note: As of November 2023, members of the Council of the National Order of Quebec are: Claudine Roy, President; Paul Grand'Maison, Vice-President; Françoise Bertrand; Neil Bissoondath; Jean-Claude Poitras; Liza Frulla; Jacques Girard; John R. Porter; and Jean-Louis Roy.)
+(Note: As of March 2026, members of the Council of the National Order of Quebec are: John R. Porter, President; Louise Cordeau, Vice-President; Claire Bolduc; Simon Brault; Guy Breton; Pierre Bruneau; Paul Grand'Maison; Maryse Lassonde; and Jean-Claude Poitras.)
 This body is mandated to short-list candidates and forward their suggestions to the Governor-in-Council.
-Any person born, living, or who has lived in Quebec, save for anyone serving as a Member of the National Assembly of Quebec, is eligible to be nominated and names may be submitted posthumously.
+Any person born, living, or who has lived in Quebec, save for anyone serving as a Member of the National Assembly of Quebec, is eligible to be nominated, and names may be submitted posthumously.
 The Cabinet may also, without the input of the Council of the National Order of Quebec, put forward the names of non-Quebecers for appointment as honorary members.
 Promotion through the grades is possible for both substantive and honorary members.
-Admission recognizes conspicuous meritorious actions that improve or support Quebec and/or its language and culture.
+Admission recognizes conspicuous meritorious actions that improve or support Quebec or its language and culture.